 What is a publication scheme?

-The Council has adopted the model scheme.
-This is our legal commitment to routinely make available the kinds of information which the ICO requires us to.
+The Council has adopted the ICO model publication scheme.
+This is our legal commitment to routinely make available the kinds of information the ICO requires.

 - Who we are and what we do